 You want to sue, but you’re not sure what to do next?

 Someone was careless or negligent.
 They destroyed your life, caused you permanent harm, and you want justice.
 You’re not sure what to do, or where to turn for legal help.
 You don’t know if you have a valid case.
 Here’s what you need to know if you want to sue someone, or an insurance company, for an uninsured motorist, DUI, negligence, texting, or alcohol involved car accident case in Pennsylvania.
-We specialize in car accident, negligence, and wrongful death cases in Philadelphia, Pennsylvania and Delaware.
+We specialize in car accidents, negligence, and wrongful death cases in Philadelphia, Pennsylvania, and Delaware.

 You need to find a lawyer immediately.